ibm-cloud-docs/containers/ts-pod-networking.md

 Review the outputs from the previous section to help determine the cause of your pod networking issues.
 This section lists some common causes that can be identified from the previous section.

-- If the commands functioned normally on the test pods, but you still have networking issues in your application pods in your default namespace, there might be issues releated specifically to your application.
+- If the commands functioned normally on the test pods, but you still have networking issues in your application pods in your default namespace, there might be issues related specifically to your application.
     - You might have Calico or Kubernetes network security policies in place that restrict your networking traffic.
 If a networking policy is applied to a pod, *all traffic that is not specifically allowed by that policy is dropped*.
 For more information on networking policies, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/){: external}.
     - If you are using Istio or Red Hat OpenShift Service Mesh, there may be service configuration issues that drop or block traffic between pods.
 For more information, see the troubleshooting documentation for [Istio](https://istio.io/latest/docs/ops/diagnostic-tools/){: external} and [Red Hat OpenShift Service Mesh](https://docs.openshift.com/container-platform/4.14/service_mesh/v2x/ossm-troubleshooting-istio.html){: external}.
     - The issue might be related to bugs in the application rather than your cluster, and might require your own independent trouble shooting.

 - If the `curl`, `ping`, or `nc` commands failed for certain pods, identify which worker nodes those pods are on.
-If the issue exists on only some of your worker nodes, [replace those worker nodes](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace) or see additional information on [worker node trouble shooting](/docs/openshift?topic=containers-ts-critical-notready).
+If the issue exists on only some of your worker nodes, [replace those worker nodes](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_replace) or see additional information on [worker node trouble shooting](/docs/containers?topic=containers-ts-critical-notready).

 - If the DNS lookups from the `dig` commands failed, check that the [cluster DNS is configured properly](/docs/containers?topic=containers-cluster_dns)..